vaites/laravel-blade-expects/README.md

 ]
 ```

+## Requirements

+The only requirement is Laravel 5.5 or greater.
+The recommended version of PHP is 7.1 or greater but any version
+supported by Laravel will work.

 ## PhpStorm integration

 The PhpStorm IDE can recognize the custom Blade directive if is set in *File > Settings > Languages & Frameworks > PHP >